-- Uninstalling as many Chrome/Firefox extensions as possible (many older extensions have security vulnerabilities or were purchased by malicious actors)
+- Uninstalling as many Chrome/Firefox extensions as possible (many older extensions have cybersecurity vulnerabilities or were purchased by malicious actors)

 Then, there are things that are a bit more complicated to set up.
 Everyone working remotely should use a separate network for their work and home devices.
 Not every router is capable of doing this – and if you’re not tech-minded, a secondary network can be a hassle to set up.

 You’ll also want to ensure that computers on your network are equipped with DNS filters.
 They can block access to malicious websites.
-There are many other security features that become more important when you have a remote network, like managed detection and response.
-When your network is more vulnerable, you want to deploy as many security measures as possible.
+There are many other cybersecurity features that become more important when you have a remote network, like managed detection and response.
+When your network is more vulnerable, you want to deploy as many cybersecurity measures as possible.

 These are the types of scenarios that can only be controlled by disseminating knowledge of best practices.
 Team members working remotely should be strongly encouraged to: